ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: pre}

+1. Verify that the trusted profile secret was created in the cluster.
+This command can take up to 10 minutes to complete.
+Wait for the secret to appear before proceeding to install the ACM add-on.
+If you proceed before the secret is created, the ACM add-on installation will fail.
+    ```sh
+    oc get secrets -n kube-system | grep ibm-cloud-credentials
+    ```
+    {: pre}

 ## Preparing secrets for ACM
 {: #prep-secret}

-For each cluster that you want to manage with ACM, you must create a secret on the hub cluster that includes the managed cluster's access token and server URL.

-If you want to import managed clusters during the ACM add-on installation process, complete these steps before you begin the installation.
-If you choose to create the secrets and import managed clusters after the add-on is installed on the hub cluster, you can do so by completing [additional steps](#after) with the CLI.
+Creating secrets for ACM is optional.
+You only need to complete this section if you want to import managed clusters during the ACM add-on installation process, if you plan to [import managed clusters after installation using the CLI](#import-cli), or if you plan to [update a managed cluster's connection credentials](#after) later.

+If you plan to import managed clusters after installation using the OpenShift web console and do not need to update connection credentials later, you do not need to create secrets.
 {: important}

-Complete the following steps for each cluster that you want to manage.
+For each cluster that you want to manage, complete the following steps on the hub cluster.

 1. On the cluster that you want to manage with ACM, run the command to find the server URL.
 In the output, find and note the **Master URL** value.
 This is the server URL to reference in the secret.
 You also use this URL in the following steps.